taylortom/amv17-pres/README.md

 # AMV17 Presentation

-Presentation build it Adapt for the Adapt Meetup Vienna 2017.
+Presentation built in Adapt for the Adapt Meetup Vienna 2017.

 Intended to be viewed on desktop.